 Prerequisite: ENGL 1025.
-A course in the study of prose, drama, and poetry by major writers of English literature.
+(Board of Regents: CENL 2103) A course in the study of prose, drama, and poetry by major writers of English literature.
 The course includes a survey of British writers from the beginning to the Romantic era, as well as literary analysis and writing about literature.
+(Humanities)